-- Entry to the neighbourhood defined with stone piers and walls identifying the enclave. - Heavily landscaped with trees, hedges and planting to separate Suter South Neighbourbood from the commercial

-Suter South Neighbourhood from the commercial precinct.

-- Garden trellis, formal bench groupings and water spray pools are used as feature elements. - Unit pavers used as auto court paving material to reinforce an upscale and formal nature of the landscape. - Planting adjacent to the Greenway following the concepts of Naturescape.
+- Entry to the neighbourhood defined with stone piers and walls identifying the enclave. - Heavily landscaped with trees, hedges and planting to separate Suter South Neighbourhood from the commercial precinct. - Garden trellis, formal bench groupings and water spray pools are used as feature elements. - Unit pavers used as auto court paving material to reinforce an upscale and formal nature of the landscape. - Planting adjacent to the Greenway following the concepts of Naturescape.